Acceptance to the Radiography program

 The Associate in Applied Science degree in Radiography has a mission consistent with the mission of Montgomery County Community College.
 The program recognizes that students differ in their needs, interests, and aspirations.
 As a result, the program is organized to assist and prepare students for the level of technical competence required to become highly qualified and successful radiographers.
 The program will provide students with meaningful educational experiences.

-- Students and graduates who function as competent, entry-level professionals that meet
+- Prepare students to function as competent, entry-level Radiographers who meet the

-- Students and graduates who will demonstrate appropriate, professional communication
+- Prepare students and graduates who demonstrate appropriate, professional communication

 - Students will use appropriate vocabulary and language to orally convey information, concepts and ideas.